Deantwo/HazeronWatcher/README.md

 Planned
 ==============

+- Add empires to watch groups
+- Add empire flags
 - Merging of characters/alts into one
-- Show which empire an avatar belong to and all adding whole empire to watch group

 Want to help
 ==============